-1 In respect of the future financial information the licensor must first assess whether or not an indicator as defined in Article 52 has been breached.
-If any indicator has been breached, the licensor may decide:

-a) to assess itself the information submitted by the licence applicant, in which case it must perform the assessment according to paragraph 2 below; or b) to have independent auditors carry out the assessment procedures, in which case it must review the auditors' report to ensure they performed the assessment procedures as described in paragraph 2 below.

-- 2 The assessment procedures must include, as a minimum, the following: - a) check whether the future financial information is arithmetically accurate; - b) through discussion with management and review of the future financial information, determine whether the future financial information has been prepared using the disclosed assumptions and risks; - check that the opening balances contained within the future financial information are consistent with the balance sheet shown in the immediately preceding audited annual financial statements; - d) check that the future financial information has been formally approved by the executive body of the licence applicant; and - e) If applicable: examine corresponding supporting documents, including for example agreements with sponsors, banking facilities, share capital increase, bank guarantees and minutes of the board. - 3 The licensor must assess liquidity of the licence applicant (i.e. the availability of cash after taking account of financial commitments) and its ability to continue as a going concern until at least the end of the licence season.
+- In respect of the future financial information the licensor must first assess whether or not an indicator as defined in Article 52 has been breached.
+Then the future financial information submitted by the licence applicant shall be assessed by the independent auditor, in which case it must review the auditors' report to ensure they performed the assessment procedures as described in paragraph 2 below. - 2 The assessment procedures must include, as a minimum, the following: - a) check whether the future financial information is arithmetically accurate; - b) through discussion with management and review of the future financial information, determine whether the future financial information has been prepared using the disclosed assumptions and risks; - check that the opening balances contained within the future financial information are consistent with the balance sheet shown in the immediately preceding audited annual financial statements; - d) check that the future financial information has been formally approved by the executive body of the licence applicant; and - e) If applicable: examine corresponding supporting documents, including for example agreements with sponsors, banking facilities, share capital increase, bank guarantees and minutes of the board. - 3 The licensor must assess liquidity of the licence applicant (i.e. the availability of cash after taking account of financial commitments) and its ability to continue as a going concern until at least the end of the licence season.
 The UEFA Licence must be refused if, based on the financial information that the licensor has assessed, in the licensor's judgement, the licence applicant may not be able to meet its financial commitments as they fall due and continue as a going concern until at least the end of the licence season.